opulo-inc/docs/docs/openpnp/calibration/6-nozzle-offset/index.md

     ![Offset wizard settings](images/offset-wizard-n1.png)

-1. Confirm that the `Include Z?` checkbox is unchecked.
+1. Confirm that the `Include Z?` checkbox is checked.

     ![do not use the include z checkbox](images/include-z-unchecked-n1.png)